fntneves/falcon/falcon-solver/README.md

 Change the following parameters in properties file `$HOME/src/main/resources/causalSolver.properties` accordingly:

-* `child-file` indicates the path to the input file with events in JSON format .
+* `event-file` indicates the path to the input file with events in JSON format .
 * `solver-bin` indicates the path to the Z3 solver binary.
 Default: `$HOME/lib/z3`.
 * `output-file` indicates the path to the output file produced by CausalSolver.
 The output file contains the set of events in JSON format ordered by their causal order.